java/lab-jdk-tools/D_bday_jlink/README.md

 * `src/test/java`: The source code for unit tests and integration tests.
 * `src/snippets`: The JSON snippets folder.

+At any time, you can search or look on [https://dev.java/learn/jvm/tools/core/jlink/](https://dev.java/learn/jvm/tools/core/jlink/) to learn more about `jlink`.

 ## **Lab Activity No 1**: Analyze the Project's Dependencies with `jdeps`